jetfuzz/weather-app/README.md

 ## Learning Outcomes

-* Implemented ES6 modules for clean code organization
+* Used ES6 modules for code organization
 * Learned to work with external APIs and handle asynchronous operations
-* Used CSS Grid and Flexbox to create responsive layouts that work across all devices
+* Used CSS Grid and Flexbox to create responsive layouts
-* Implemented user-friendly error messaging and loading states for better UX
+* Implemented error messaging and loading states for better UX

 ## Attributions